RaziSidd/RaziSidd/README.md

-A Student at the University of Toronto, interested in all things Coding, Statistics, and Technology!
+Interested in all things coding, tech, and statistics!

 ## 🌐 Socials: